story-ai/story-ai.github.io/index.md

       subtitle:
       content:
         - - icon: address
-            header: Personalised Learning Pathway
+            header: 'Better, more efficient learning'
             text: >-
-              This is your learning home.
-Your lessons have been put in the best order to suit your learning style.
+              By learning how your brain learns, Story identifies the best learning materials to suit your style.
+Forget one-size-fits-all, now your learning is individual.
           - icon: rocket
             header: Artificial Intelligence
             text: >-